BDC Hamburger Icon

 • Remote work provides a broader talent pool.
 A remote business has access to an unlimited talent pool.
 When you have a remote team, you can find an ideal team member in town or across the world.

 • Remote work gives employees flexibility.
-Remote employees have the flexibility to work on a schedule that’s best for them, resulting in greater productivity for your business.
+Remote employees can work on a schedule that’s best for them, resulting in greater productivity for your business.

-• Remote work cuts business costs.
-Cutting business expenses is one of the best benefits of a remote business.
+• Remote work cuts business expenses.
+Cutting business costs is one of the most significant benefits of a remote business.
 You won’t have to furnish offices or pay rent and utilities for a larger space.

 • Remote work produces happier employees.
 With remote work, you’ll foster more satisfied and productive employees.
 Employees are happier when they have flexible schedules, and they’ll save the money, time and aggravation associated with commuting.
 Remote work also gives them more autonomy, which contributes to employee morale.